 How is maternity pay calculated?

 Are you expecting offspring?
 You may be thinking about what will be different and how much your financial situation will change after giving birth.
-But luckily, everything can be calculated in advance so that nothing surprises you.
+But fortunately, everything can be calculated in advance so that nothing surprises you.
 Our guide will show you how to calculate your maternity pay and when to start it, as well as who pays it and when.

 budoucí matka počítá výši mateřské

 Do not confuse maternity leave with parental leave.
 They are sometimes confused.
 Maternity leave means time off work and a cash allowance for women who have given birth to a child.
-It lasts 28 weeks by law (37 weeks if you have two or more children).
+It lasts 28 weeks by law (37 weeks if you give birth to two or more children).
 The amount of benefit you receive during this time is based on the amount of your salary to date (or your sickness insurance payments for self-employed) and does not usually represent a significant financial drop.

 Tip: To learn more about maternity leave, read our in-depth article on the subject.